 As the River Tyburn flowed towards the Thames to the west of London it divided into several parts.
 One branch flowed south into the Thames near where Vauxhall Bridge now stands.
 Another branched off eastwards at what is now Buckingham Palace, then sub-divided to form an island as it met the Thames at modern-day Westminster.
 During the Roman period there was perhaps a ford across the Thames at that point, and it is said a shrine to Apollo may have been built on the island.
 A Roman sarcophagus was discovered in 1869, and some Roman roof tiles have been found under Westminster Abbey’s Norman undercroft.
 In the centuries following the Romans the area was probably deserted and liable to flooding.
 During Saxon times the island was known as Thorn Ea, meaning ‘island of brambles’.

 The monastery observed the rules of the Order of St. Benedict, written by Benedict in about 530 for his own monastery at Monte Cassino.
-Over time, around 150 Benedictine monasteries were founded in England and it was typical for Benedictine monasteries to be sited in remote fenland.
+Over time, around 150 Benedictine monasteries were founded in England and it was typical for Benedictine monasteries to be sited in remote fenland such as Thorn Ea.
 The Benedictine ‘black monks’ were to live in an enclosed community, dependent on alms or income from their lands.
 The earliest abbots are recorded as Wulfsige, Aelfwig and Wulfnoth, the latter dying in 1049.

 From its earliest time, the monastery enjoyed royal patronage.
 Edgar, Ethelred and Cnut all gave gifts of religious relics.
-Cnut was the first king to establish a royal palace beside the monastery there on Thorn Ea and throughout the Middle Ages, what became known as Westminster, developed as a royal and religious complex surrounded by water.
+Cnut was the first king to establish a royal palace beside the monastery there on Thorn Ea.
+Throughout the Middle Ages it developed as a royal and religious complex surrounded by water.
 To the east was the Thames while the River Tyburn formed a moat around the other three sides, with the precinct reached across one of several bridges and under gatehouses.

 When Cnut died two of his sons, the half-brothers Harold Harefoot and Harthacnut both claimed to be his successor.
 Harold was in England at the time of his father’s death, but Harthacnut in Denmark, so Harold took the English throne.
 When he died, possibly murdered, in 1040 Harold I became the first monarch to be buried at the monastery.
 But Harthacnut swiftly travelled to England, had Harold’s body exhumed, beheaded, and the body thrown into the surrounding marsh.